jkingharman/twiteraser/README.md

 # Twitteraser #

-A little script that allows you to bulk wipe tweets from your timeline.
-It's a handy script for me but sadly now requires a [Twitter Developer](https://developer.twitter.com/en/dashboard) account.
+A little script that bulk wipes tweets from your timeline.
+It's handy for me but sadly now requires a [Twitter Developer](https://developer.twitter.com/en/dashboard) account.

 ## How do I setup? ##